 In this case, the wasp in the Garden (and presumably outside Eden as well but that is a topic for another day), would not have attacked and killed the Taratula and would have somehow found a way to make more wasps (more of their own kind) via some non-destructive pathway.
 However, for Johnson, this ability of wasps to find and use Tarantulas as hosts for their young is so intricate he believes it could only have been created this way so he proposes that God pre-programmed these wasps so that natural selection put into motion by Adam’s sin would put into motion a series of changes that God knew would happen to give these wasps this new way of propagating themselves.
 Was the old way just not good enough?
 Why did Adam’s sin require that wasps be reprogrammed but could not have been reprogrammed by recreation?
 What is “natural selection” in this lapsarian world if this mechanism of change had no function in the prelapsarian world.
 These are difficult questions that, although they sound confident, even creation scientists get nervous talking about.

-Before exploring the nature of thorns a bit more I would just ask you to reflect on the purpose of thorns and the purpose of the curse on Adam.
-If giraffes did not need long necks to reach food and they did not need resistant mouths for spines did they not have long necks, very long tongues and exceedingly tough skin in their mouths in the prelasparian world?
+I want to delve into the thorns and the curse a bit more in the future.
+I hope to reflect further on the purpose of thorns and the purpose of the curse on Adam.
+Hopefully some of the examples I have provided in this post have stimulated some questions.
+For example, if giraffes did not need long necks to reach food and they did not need resistant mouths for spines did they not have long necks, very long tongues and exceedingly tough skin in their mouths in the prelasparian world?
 If some ant species only live on acacias where did they live when acacias had no spines?
-If acacias have hundreds of genes that code for highly specialized features that allow to survive in extreme deserts what purpose did these genes and features serve in the idyllic “good creation” as envisioned by creation science.
-Regarding the latter, most creation scientists don’t believe deserts existed prior to the flood despite the presence of fossilized features of plants that suggest adaptations to deserts.
+If acacias have hundreds of genes that code for highly specialized features that allow them to survive in extreme deserts what purpose did these genes and features serve in the idyllic “good creation” as envisioned by young-earth literalists.
+In fact, most young-earth creationists don’t believe the harsh environments we call deserts existed prior to the Flood much less before Adam’s sin.
+Instead they view the entire world as a perfect paradise.